Enhancing elusive clues in knowledge learning by contrasting attention of language models: Problem Setup: Knowledge Learning Deficiency

 \citet{allenzhu3.1} have shown that training language models from scratch on the biographies yield poor performance in question answering.
 We instead perform continual pretraining on pretrained language models up to 70 billion parameters.
 The language models have undergone extensive pretraining on massive corpora and show strong language capabilities.

 We show that even pretrained models with billions of parameters struggle to memorize facts perfectly in continual pretraining.
-Table \ref{tab:plain-finetuning} shows that while Gemma 2 \citep{gemma2} and LLaMA 3 \citep{llama3} memorize the first two pieces of information (birth date and birth city) with high accuracy, they struggle to memorize the following three pieces of information (university, major, and company).
+Table \ref{tab:plain-finetuning} show that while Gemma 2 \citep{gemma2} and LLaMA 3 \citep{llama3} memorize the first two pieces of information (birth date and birth city) with high accuracy, they struggle to memorize the following three pieces of information (university, major, and company).
 This rules out the possibility that the performance deficiency is due to limited model size or insufficient pretraining.
+We also tried swapping the positions of five kinds of information resulted in the same trend: accuracy decreases as distance increases, demonstrating that long-range dependencies, rather than en-tity types, are the primary cause of poor performance.

 The performance trend on QA tasks is also plotted in Figure \ref{fig:perf_with_distance}.
 It is clear that as the relationship spans longer distances (i.e., the distance between the tail entity, such as ``Company", to the head entity name, the person's name), the model's performance show a decreasing trend.
 This indicates that the model struggles to capture long-range dependencies in text, which is crucial for learning complex relationships.